zaataylor/wikiref/README.md

    ```

 4. The captured reference(s) are stored in `localStorage`.
-5. Highlighting is removed from the captured references and the cursor is reverted back to its default appearance to indicate Select Mode is off.
+5. Highlighting is removed from the captured references.

 ### Storing References